carnivuth/carnivuth/content/technologies/proxmox/_index.md

   - infrastructure as code
 ---

-# Proxmox

-Proxmox is an open source solution for management of server resources with a focus on virtualization, it's based on a set of open source tecnologies like:
+Proxmox is an open source solution for management of server resources with a focus on virtualization, it's based on a set of open source technologies like:

 - kvm
 - qemu